I Found A Painting By My Dumpster Today...

 .....what I DID discover, however, is that the picture is worth over $300.00, even in very poor shape.

-According to the minimum amount of information available about this painting, the artist (see the paragraph below) was responsible for creating a similar work of art involving another striking young woman playing the piano.
-The quality of these pieces is high, and the originals as well as preserved prints of those originals are highly sought after, as is the case with the painting seen below.
+According to the very minimum amount of information available about this painting, the artist was responsible for creating similar, Victorian-style works of art involving other striking young women playing various musical instruments.
+The quality of these pieces is high, and the originals as well as preserved prints of those originals are highly sought after.

 Very little is known about the artist who created the painting from which this print- and many others- originated.
 According to the link below, only two of his works have ever been recovered.
 It is uncertain who exactly this individual was, if he used a pseudonym for any of his works, or if the reason for the lack of information was an untimely end to the artist's life.
 One possible theory includes that "M. Ditlef" is actually the same person as Antoni Ditlef, who signed his works as "Allegro, M. Ditlef".
 There is a strong possibility that he changed his signature, or that over the course of time damage to the original paintings caused his signings to appear as though his name was "M. Ditlef".
 However- according to the image at right- they are, in fact, two different people.
 Overall, there is a noticeable lack of solid information on either of these two people, the paintings that were signed with their common last name, or the subjects that inspired these creations.